Four top executives resign at UMMS amid controversy over board member contracts

 Four top executives at the University of Maryland Medical System have resigned amid investigations into accusations of self-dealing among the hospital network’s board members, the system announced Thursday.

-Kristin Jones Bryce, a former top aide to late House of Delegates Speaker Michael Busch, was named the hospital network’s new chief of staff.
+Kristin Jones Bryce, once a top aide to late House of Delegates Speaker Michael Busch, was named the hospital network’s new chief of staff.
 The staffing changes are effective June 21.

 “My goal is to create long-term, sustainable change that enhances our core mission of effectively serving the health care needs of the people of Maryland,” acting CEO John W. Ashworth III said in a statement.
 “I am grateful to each of these individuals for their contribution and tenured service to the organization.
 I am keenly focused on building a strong foundation for the future for our patients and team members.”

-The four executives could not immediately be reached Thursday for comment.
-Ashworth did not release information about what severance they would receive.
+The four executives could not be reached Thursday for comment.
+Ashworth did not release information about the terms of their departure or any severance they might receive.

 The resignations come as Nygren Consulting of Santa Barbara, Calif., works to finish its examination of deals worth millions of dollars that led UMMS CEO Robert Chrencik and Baltimore Mayor Catherine Pugh to resign from their jobs.

 The Nygren firm was charged with evaluating the medical system’s policies and procedures related to conflicts of interest and contracting.
-It is to deliver recommendations on improvements UMMS can make to how the board governs the 13-hospital system that generates $4.4 billion in annual revenue.
+It is to deliver recommendations on how the board can better govern the 13-hospital system that generates $4.4 billion in annual revenue.

 The UMMS board and executives oversee and guide policy for all of the hospitals, though each has its own executive staff and board that direct day-to-day operations.
 The resignations mean that the university medical system — one of Maryland’s largest private employers and the source of health care for millions of people across the state and region — will be led by an almost entirely new team.